Rob Brzezinski: Personal life

 Brzezinski is married to Leah, who has earned a doctoral degree in education.
 They have 5 children, including Ki, whom in 2003, the Brzezinskis chose to adopt from Korea.
 The Brzezinski family founded Arete Academy in 2014, which is described as being dedicated to educating students who are twice exceptional and are active in the community raising awareness for adoption-related causes.

-Brzezinski is known by staff as "Rob Zombie" due to being calm, quiet, and frankly, a downright savage.
-He is someone Marshawn Lynch would refer to as "Beast Mode".
+Brzezinski is known by staff as "Rob Zombie" due to his stoic demeanor.